amir111/Babysitter_Java_Project/README.md

 About: Babysitter Application.
 This project is being built by 3 students.
 Each student fills a role.
 The three roles are:

-1) Gaurdian (Ahlam) - The Gaurdian is seeking a Babysitter to babysit her child.
+1) Guardian (Ahlam) - The Gaurdian is seeking a Babysitter to babysit her child.

 2) Babysitter (Merritt) - The Babysitter is looking to find a Gaurdian in her location and price range.